mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

           Spacing="21">
 ```

-In `DetailsPage.xaml` make this change:
+In `DetailsPage.xaml`, make this change:

 ```diff
 -  <VerticalStackLayout Padding="8" BackgroundColor="{StaticResource Primary}">
 +  <VerticalStackLayout Padding="{StaticResource StandardItemPadding}" BackgroundColor="{StaticResource Primary}">
 ```

-The `Border` on `DetailsPage.xaml` includes a number (80) in the `StrokeShape` definition that is exactly half the value used for the Height and Width.
-This value would need to be changed if the height and width of the border changed.
-We could extract this to a resource and give it a name or add a comment to try and help ensure that any future changes are applied correctly, or we could do it another way.
+The `Border` on `DetailsPage.xaml` includes a number (80) in the `StrokeShape` definition that is exactly half the value used for the Height and Width of the border.
+If the height and width of the border changed, this value would need to be changed.
+We could extract this to a resource and give it a name or add a comment to help ensure that any future changes are applied correctly, or we could do it another way.
 We'll look at that next.

 ## 3.3 - Doing simple math in a XAML file